 Factors to consider for B2C target audiences:

-Factors to consider for B2B target audiences:
+Factors to consider for target audiences in programmatic for B2B:

-- For marketers, the tricky part is not only identifying who those decision makers are within the organization but also finding ways to connect with them
+- For marketers, the tricky part is not only identifying who those decision makers are within the organization, but also finding ways to connect with them.

-Most effective strategies to consider: Utilize 3rd-party data partners to leverage their account-based marketing (ABM) targeting capabilities and their custom segments to target by job title, employment, or seniority that would benefit from your B2B product or service.
+For B2B marketing, consider using 3rd-party data partners to leverage their account-based marketing (ABM) targeting capabilities and their custom segments to target by job title, employment, or seniority that would benefit from your B2B product or service.

 Considerations for B2C:

-- Identify the top decision maker(s) or influencers for your product or service—this is where your marketing efforts should have the most impact
+- Identify the top decision maker(s) or influencers for your product or service—this is where your marketing efforts should have the most impact.

-- Stay relevant and enhance the customer experience with a personalized and seamless check-out process—this will give you a competitive edge
+- Stay relevant and enhance the customer experience with a personalized and seamless check-out process.
+This will give you a competitive edge.

 Considerations for B2B: